MicrosoftDocs/power-platform/power-platform/admin/delete-business-unit.md

 >
 > -   Deleting a business unit is irreversible.
 > -   The records owned by the business unit (for example: Teams, Facilities/Equipment, and Resource Groups) are deleted at the same time you delete the business unit.
-> -   You can’t delete a business unit until you delete any associated users, teams, and child business units.
+> -   You can’t delete a business unit until you reassign all the business unit records to another business unit.

 1. [!INCLUDE[proc_settings_security](../includes/proc-settings-security.md)]